 *Affordable Cost at $80 for DOT / CDL Medical Physical Certification*

-HELPFUL HINTS TO PREPARE FOR YOUR DOT PHYSICAL
+HELPFUL HINTS TO PREPARE FOR YOUR DOT PHYSICAL Department of

 DOT Physical Exam: Things to Plan in Advance: